CAFAudit/audit-service/caf-audit-service-container/README.md

 Comma separated list of Elasticsearch HOST:PORT value pairs. e.g. 192.168.56.10:9200,192.168.56.20:9200.
 Default value is elastic search host value constructed from alternate configurations CAF_ELASTIC_HOST_VALUES and CAF_ELASTIC_PORT_VALUE.

 ##### CAF\_ELASTIC\_HOST\_VALUES
-This is the alternative configuration with comma seperated list of Elasticsearch host names. eg. localhost Default value: localhost.
+This is the alternative configuration with comma separated list of Elasticsearch host names. eg. localhost

 ##### CAF\_ELASTIC\_PORT\_VALUE
 This is the alternative configuration for REST port of the Elasticsearch server listens on. e.g 9200.
-Default value: 9200.

 ##### CAF\_ELASTIC\_CLUSTER\_NAME
 Name of the Elasticsearch cluster. e.g. docker-cluster.
 Default value: elasticsearch-cluster.